nulib/aws-developer-environment/README.md

 - An open [VS Code Remote SSH](https://code.visualstudio.com/docs/remote/ssh) session
 - An active [AWS Cloud9 Console](https://us-east-1.console.aws.amazon.com/cloud9/home/shared) session
+- The existence of a file called `/home/ec2-user/.keep-alive` (this is a useful tool to keep your instance running during long-running operations, but don't forget to delete the file afterward!)

 **Note:** This list specifically excludes active SSH sessions, which are allowed to time out normally.